MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/experimentation-keys.md

 >
 > Access to this feature is restricted to select titles.
 If you are interested in trying it, please contact us at [helloplayfab@microsoft.com](mailto:helloplayfab@microsoft.com).

-Experimentations explained conceptually by keeping Game and its Player at the center as below:
+Experimentations explained conceptually by keeping Game and its Players at the center as below:

-## A/B Experimentation (Or just “Experimentation”):
+## A/B Experimentation
-A method of comparing two or more different versions (or variants) of a game screen against each other to determine the one which performs or converts the best.
+A/B Experimentation (Or just “Experimentation”) is a method of comparing two or more different versions (or variants) of a game screen against each other to determine the one which performs or converts the best.
 This is done so by enabling the versions to users at random, and statistical analysis is done on the collected telemetry to determine which variation performs better as per the conversion goal.

 Please note, despite the name (A/B Experimentation), the experiment can be conducted with as many versions as desired.
 Also, you can run experiment to compare against existing or entirely new version of the game screen(s).